 Many people think hemp and marijuana come from the same plant, but this is a common misconception.
-Although they are closely related, these plants have essential chemical differences that suit them to different purposes.
+Although they are closely related, these plants have essential chemical differences that suit them for different purposes.
 Marijuana plants (Cannabis sativa indica) contain high levels of delta-9 tetrahydrocannabinol (THC) and some cannabidiol (CBD).
-Hemp plants (Cannabis sativa sativa) on the other hand have a legal maximum of 0.3% THC, and higher levels of CBD.
+Hemp plants (Cannabis sativa sativa) on the other hand have a legal maximum of 0.3% THC and higher levels of CBD.
 Hemp flowers can’t give you a high like marijuana can, but they do have a spectrum of scientifically-verified health benefits.

 CBD Can Be Used to Reduce and Even Stop Chronic Seizures

 Cannabidiol is promoted for use with a wide variety of health issues, but the strongest scientific evidence is for its ability to treat childhood epilepsy, such as Dravet syndrome and Lennox-Gastaut syndrome.
 These syndromes don’t respond well to antiseizure medications, but according to several studies, they do respond to CBD treatment.
 It’s so effective, in fact, that the FDA recently approved the first-ever medicine to contain cannabidiol, Epidiolex.

 CBD Can Be Used to Treat Anxiety

 Aside from being able to help people who suffer from debilitating chronic seizures, hemp flower products show promise in being able to help those who suffer from clinical anxiety find relief.
 As noted in this paper, existing preclinical evidence strongly supports cannabidiol as a treatment for generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive-compulsive disorder, and post-traumatic stress disorder.
 This is because of CBD’s effects on the endocannabinoid system.